What It Is:

 - Polycythemia vera.

-- Increased red blood cell production caused by an excess of erythropoietin.
+- Increased RBC production caused by an excess of erythropoietin.

 Low levels of hemoglobin may be a result of: